Snackmonger/aristoxenus/docs/style_guide.rst

 Octatonic scales can simply be considered as heptatonic scales with chromatic notes, but we do prescribe a set of symbols for dealing with specific types of octatonic interval structures.

-Sixth Diminished Scales
+Tonic-Diminished Scales
 -----------------------

-When a chord containing a natural 6 or flat 7 is superimposed with a diminished 7th chord a tone sharper, the resulting scale is a 'sixth diminished' scale.
+When a chord containing a natural 6 or flat 7 is superimposed with a diminished 7th chord a tone sharper, the resulting scale is a tonic-diminished scale.
+The symmetries of these scales mean that every other chord is an inversion of either the tonic or a diminished 7th, provided we take 'thirds' consisting of every other interval (other chords are still possible of course).
+E.g.:

-    - maj6 Diminished: C D E F G Ab A B
+    - maj6 diminished: C D E F G Ab A B = C6, Ddim7, C6/E, Fdim7, C6/G, Abdim7, C6/A, Bdim7
-    - min6 Diminished: C D Eb F G Ab A B
+    - min6 diminished: C D Eb F G Ab A B = Cm6, Ddim7, Cm6/Eb, Fdim7, Cm6/G, Abdim7, Cm6/A, Bdim7
-    - dom7 Diminished: C D E F G Ab A Bb
+    - dom7 diminished: C D E F G Ab Bb B = C7, Ddim7, C7/E, Fdim7, C7/G, Abdim7, C7/Bb, Bdim7
-    - dom7b5 Diminished: C D E F Gb Ab A Bb
+    - dom7b5 diminished: C D E F Gb Ab A Bb = C7b5, Ddim7, C7b5/E, Fdim7, C7b5/Gb, Abdim7, C7b5/Bb, Bdim7

+The maj6 diminished is an inversion of the min7 diminished, and the min6 diminished is an inversion of the m7b5 diminished.
+In addition, the
+7b5 diminished is an inversion of its own tritone mirror.